 3 Wadman M. (2019).
 Trump administration restricts fetal tissue research.
-Science. https://www.science.org/content/article/trump-administration-restricts-fetal-tissue-research
+Science.

-C. Accountability for grantees: We appreciate that the draft policy makes clear that grantees "are expected to uphold the principles of scientific integrity described in this policy."
-We recommend that the policy also include a mechanism for accountability, such as specifying that grantees found to have violated the scientific integrity policy will be barred from receiving new HHS contracts for two years following the determination.
+C. Accountability for grantees: We appreciate that the draft policy makes clear that extramural grantees "are expected to uphold the principles of scientific integrity described in this policy."
+We recommend that NIH's next version of the Grants Policy Statement, which sets out policies for extramural grantees, incorporate this requirement of adhering to the scientific integrity policy and include consequences for those found to have violated the policy, such as being barred from receiving a new NIH grant for two years following the determination of a serious violation.
+NIH should then take steps to ensure grantees are educated sufficiently about the policy to enable compliance.